-The reader can predict from the Article that
+The reader can predict from the Article that . .

-- A many Native Americans will slowly change over to an all-meat diet that includes ample portions of beef, elk, and quail - B more and more people will become familiar with the benefits of a Native American diet through the work of NATIFS and The Sioux Chef - © Sean Sherman will include more canned beans, boxed rice, powdered milk, and vegetable oil in the foods prepared at The Sioux Chef - D Sean Sherman will teach university-level courses that feature traditional Native American dishes using modern European ingredients
+- (A) many Native Americans will slowly change over to an all-meat diet that includes large portions of beef, elk, and quail - ® Sean Sherman will teach university-level courses that show students how to prepare traditional Native American dishes using European ingredients - © Sean Sherman will include more canned beans, boxed rice, powdered milk, and vegetable oil in the foods prepared at The - D more and more people will become familiar with the benefits of a Native American diet through the work of NATIFS and The Sioux Chef